-This publication was developed as a partnership project with the Idaho Chapter of the Oregon-California Trails Association (IOCTA) and the Bureau of Land Management.
+This publication was developed as a cooperative project of the Idaho Chapter of the Oregon-California Trails Association (IOCTA) and the Bureau of Land Management (BLM).
+Writing and photos were provided by Jerry Eichhorst, IOCTA.
+Maps, editing, additional photos and design were provided by the Bureau of Land Management.

 The IOCTA organization is dedicated to education about, preservation, and enjoyment of the emigrant trails through Idaho.
-Primary activities are trail marking in conjunction with the Bureau of Land Management, National Park Service, and U.S. Forest Service, and trail outings where knowledgeable members lead expeditions on trail segments.
-For more information on the Oregon Trail in Idaho, please visit the website at www.IdahoOCTA.org
+Primary activities are trail marking in conjunction with the Bureau of Land Management, National Park Service, and US Forest Service, and trail outings where knowledgeable members lead expeditions on trail segments.
+For more information on the Oregon Trail in Idaho, please visit the website at www. idahoocta.org.